Thank You to the Mason Community

 Our sincerest appreciation to all of the faculty, administrators, reviewers, and working group members who supported this assessment process over the past three years.
 The AY18-20 assessment cycle has successfully completed.
 Your commitment to student achievement is clear; we are proud of our Mason faculty!

 The final reports from the 2017-2020 Assessment cycle are now available at Assessment Results.

 2017-2020 Mason Core Assessment Cycle

-Between fall 2017 and fall 2020, a complete assessment cycle will be conducted for all of the Mason Core categories.
-The assessment will include all Mason Core courses taught on all of Mason’s campuses (Fairfax, Arlington, Mason Korea, and Science and Technology), and Mason Core courses taught both face-to-face and online.
-Two categories, Written Communication and Oral Communication, completed large-scale, comprehensive learning outcomes assessments during AYs 2016-2017; these results will be shared using the new reporting template.
-Two or three Mason Core categories will participate each semester (see Assessment Schedule).
+Between fall 2017 and fall 2020, a complete assessment cycle was conducted for all of the Mason Core categories.
+The assessment included all Mason Core courses taught on all of Mason’s campuses (Fairfax, Arlington, Mason Korea, and Science and Technology), and Mason Core courses taught both face-to-face and online.

-This assessment cycle will have three main emphases: assistance to faculty with assignment design to support Mason Core student learning outcomes, direct assessment of student work, and use of results for improvement.
-To accomplish these aims, Mason Core faculty will be expected to:
+This assessment cycle had three main emphases: assistance to faculty with assignment design to support Mason Core student learning outcomes, direct assessment of student work, and use of results for improvement.
+To accomplish these aims, Mason Core faculty were expected to:

 - participate in a pre-assessment workshop in the week preceding, or just after the start of the assessment semester, to focus on

 - prepare a course portfolio due at the end of the assessment semester, to include

 - course syllabus that messages to students how the course assignments align to the learning outcomes,

 - one assignment that clearly demonstrates at least one of the Mason Core learning outcomes, and